Azure/Vector-Search-AI-Assistant/README.md

 The provided ARM or Bicep Template will provision the following resources:
 1. Azure Cosmos DB for NoSQL account with a database and 5 containers at 1000 RU/s autoscale.
+This account will scale down to 500 RU/s when not in use.
 1. Azure Cosmos DB for MongoDB vCore for vector search.
 1. Azure App service.
 This will be configured to deploy the Search web application from **this** GitHub repository.
 This will work fine if no changes are made.
 If you want it to deploy from your forked repository, modify the Deploy To Azure button below.
 1. Azure Open AI account with the `gpt-35-turbo` and `text-embedding-ada-002` models deployed.